 Though not scientifically proven, poultry keepers often claim broodiness tends to be contagious.

-Egg production is nonexistent during the period which a hen is broody.
-Allowing a hen, especially in a small flock, to remain broody reduces the amount of eggs.
+Egg production is nonexistent during the period in which a hen is broody.
+Allowing a hen, especially in a small flock, to remain broody reduces the number of eggs.
 Imagine if two or three flock members become broody at the same time.